COVID-19 pandemic: Cases

 Official "case" counts refer to the number of people who have been tested for COVID-19 and whose test has been confirmed positive according to official protocols whether or not they experienced symptomatic disease.
 Due to the effect of sampling bias, studies which obtain a more accurate number by extrapolating from a random sample have consistently found that total infections considerably exceed the reported case counts.
 Many countries, early on, had official policies to not test those with only mild symptoms.
 The strongest risk factors for severe illness are obesity, complications of diabetes, anxiety disorders, and the total number of conditions.

-In early 2020, a meta-analysis of self-reported cases in China by age indicated that a relatively low proportion of cases occurred in individuals under 20.
-It was not clear whether this was because young people were less likely to be infected, or less likely to develop symptoms and be tested.
+During the start of the COVID-19 pandemic it was not clear whether young people were less likely to be infected, or less likely to develop symptoms and be tested.
 A retrospective cohort study in China found that children and adults were just as likely to be infected.

-Among more thorough studies, preliminary results from 9 April 2020, found that in Gangelt, the centre of a major infection cluster in Germany, 15 per cent of a population sample tested positive for antibodies.
+Among more thorough studies, preliminary results from 9 April 2020 found that in Gangelt, the centre of a major infection cluster in Germany, 15 per cent of a population sample tested positive for antibodies.
 Screening for COVID-19 in pregnant women in New York City, and blood donors in the Netherlands, found rates of positive antibody tests that indicated more infections than reported.
 Seroprevalence-based estimates are conservative as some studies show that persons with mild symptoms do not have detectable antibodies.

 Initial estimates of the basic reproduction number (R0) for COVID-19 in January 2020 were between 1.4 and 2.5, but a subsequent analysis claimed that it may be about 5.7 (with a 95 per cent confidence interval of 3.8 to 8.9).

 In December 2021, the number of cases continued to climb due to several factors, including new COVID-19 variants.
 As of that 28 December, 282,790,822 individuals worldwide had been confirmed as infected.
 As of 14 April 2022, over 500 million cases were confirmed globally.
 Most cases are unconfirmed, with the Institute for Health Metrics and Evaluation estimating the true number of cases as of early 2022 to be in the billions.

+Test positivity rate

+One measure that public health officials and policymakers have used to monitor the pandemic and guide decision-making is the test positivity rate ("percent positive").
+According to Johns Hopkins in 2020, one benchmark for a "too high" per cent positive is 5%, which was used by the WHO in the past.